alextmacri/game-of-life/logs/alex_log_12.md

 > **Problems/bugs noted:** - (as you can tell by now, I don't like ending off nights with known bugs lingering)

-> **Other notes:** I'll be fine if I don't completely get all of those things done, I definitely want to
+> **Other notes:** I'll be fine if I don't completely get all of those things done, but I really need to do those documentation things the most

 ## TEMPLATE ENDS HERE.
 MEETINGS START HERE.